 The Core Curriculum is the foundational piece of a Mount Mercy education.
 Regardless of one's major, every student at Mount Mercy can be assured of a broad course of study in the traditional liberal arts.
 The Core Curriculum has four components:

-- · An introductory portal course - A culminating capstone experience - Multiple ways to achieve competency in writing, math, and oral communication - · A comprehensive survey of the seven domains of liberal study
+- · A culminating capstone experience - Multiple ways to achieve competency in writing, math, and oral communication - · A comprehensive survey of the seven domains of liberal study